tomwright01/Blog/_posts/2014-04-21-arduino-robot.md

 I've been trying to build an [Arduino](http://arduino.cc) controlled robot.
 My aim is to build something that can run wirelessly and be controlled from the [scratch](https://scratch.mit.edu/) programming environment.

-I had build the basic unit using lego and tupperware for the chasis, a basic servo for the steering and a distance sensor.
+The basic unit was built using lego and tupperware for the chasis, a basic servo for the steering and a distance sensor.

 ![Arduino Robot](/images/robot_s.jpg "Arduino Robot")